 Born in 1657, Sambhaji’s early life was deeply influenced by his father’s vision.
 He was not merely a royal heir but a well-educated and skilled strategist, demonstrating remarkable *military prowess.
 Upon Shivaji Maharaj’s passing in 1680, Sambhaji faced numerous challenges, both internal and external, before assuming leadership of the Maratha kingdom.

-His rule was largely defined by his relentless defense of the Maratha territories against the Mughal forces.
+His rule was largely defined by his relentless defence of the Maratha territories against the Mughal forces.
 He employed innovative guerilla tactics and strategic brilliance to counter Aurangzeb’s vast army.
 Key aspects of his military campaigns include:

 Military Acumen: He led numerous campaigns, demonstrating exceptional *leadership* and *strategic skill.